RyanRutkin/frontend-code-test/README.md

 To complete this code test, please create a directory called `frontend` at the base of the repository.

 Once created, please create an application that allows a user to create a new tic-tac-toe game, join an existing tic-tac-toe game, and play a tic-tac-toe game.

+This can simply be a one page application, where the URL is **/game/{ player_id }**.

+If you have any questions, please reach out for help.

 ## Optional Goals (Bonus points)
 * Determine when a game has been completed